AleksZ28/Clarus/README.md

-> Aplikacja jest w fazie tworzenia
+> The application is currently in development

+# Clarus - Weather App for Android
-# Clarus - Aplikacja pogodowa na Androida
+*🇵🇱 Clarus - Aplikacja pogodowa na Androida*

-## Opis projektu
+## Project Description
+Clarus is a native weather app built in Kotlin using Jetpack Compose and the OpenWeather API.
+The goal of the app is to design a weather interface that is **clear, readable, and useful for the user**, unlike many existing apps.

+🇵🇱 **Opis projektu**
 Clarus to natywna aplikacja pogodowa tworzona w Kotlinie z wykorzystaniem Jetpack Compose i OpenWeather API.
 Celem aplikacji jest zaprojektowanie interfejsu pogodowego, który jest **klarowny, czytelny i przydatny dla użytkownika**, w przeciwieństwie do wielu istniejących aplikacji.

-## Technologie
+## Technologies
 - Kotlin + Jetpack Compose
 - OpenWeather API